 Once on the edit page, they can go to Role Resources and select the JetRails > Cloudflare > Caching > Development Mode resource.

 This will give all users that are assigned to that role the permission to use the Development Mode section, while restricting access to all other sections.

 For additional support or inquiries, please feel free to reach out to us by phone or email.
 Any found bugs or feature requests can also be communicated to us through email.
-This extension is currently in beta and any feedback would be extremely valuable.
+Any and all feedback would be extremely valuable and appreciated.